Who is threatening whose lives at Ledo Hotel?

 As you might remember, I recently had to vacate my live/work studio (620 sq feet with 3 huge studio windows for $800) at 17 Paton Road in Toronto, because our Fire Chief and Chief Building decided that my ex-landlords’ progress towards making it Fire Code complying were too slow and not convincing enough (they had installed a whole new interconnected fire alarm – possibly over-complying – and we had sprinklers – yes that too- , but no 2nd exit and that, i am quoting, disturbed the sleep of our Chief Building – who did not think that we would loose speed and mind to be asked to relocate in the middle of a pandemic.).

-Well, the story of Ledo hotel is not unsimilar.
+Well, the story of Ledo hotel, as published on October 27, 2020, in the Sudbury Star, is not unsimilar.
 In both cases, we end up with displaced low-income tenants and an empty building ready for an exquisite non-affordable or even non-residential development.
 This is very sad and i can’t help but think that how our City officials apply their rules is participating in gentrification and painful displacement.

 If you know anybody who lived at Ledo Hotel however, please let them know that according to the Sudbury’s « local priority rules » of access to social housing, they are (close to be) in a position to qualify for « Urgent Access » to rent-geared-to-income units.
 This is the good news: